scahyono/private-gpt/README.md

 # Private GPT

-Private GPT is a ChatGPT application that stores your API Key and messages in your local web database.
+Private GPT is a ChatGPT application that stores your API Key and messages in your local database in Chrome/Edge.
 This ensures that your data remains private and secure.

 ## Demo

-You can try out Private GPT at [https://private-gpt.netlify.app/](https://private-gpt.netlify.app/).
+You can try out Private GPT at [https://privategpt.netlify.app/](https://privategpt.netlify.app/).

 ## Usage